Baby Strollers Size Guide and Tips

 When it comes to baby strollers size, weight and height are both important factors to take into account when shopping.
 The good news though is that manufacturers have already factored this into their designs, so your work is just to interpret what the weights and heights mean about the type of baby stroller size that best suits your child.

-Something like stroller weight is often overlooked by parents, but it’s actually one of the most important factors to consider.
+Parents often overlook something like stroller weight, but it’s actually one of the most important factors to consider.
 Heavier strollers are often difficult to push and can be a real pain to transport, especially if you have to carry them up and down stairs.

 Height is also important, as you want to ensure the stroller can accommodate your child as he or she grows.
 Some strollers offer a growth spurt bar that can be adjusted as your child gets taller.